craftablescience/ChiraEngine/README.md

 | Clang-CL | Untested                   | N/A              |

-*MSVC cannot compile the engine's dependencies as shared libraries, and can only compile for x86.
+*MSVC cannot compile the engine's dependencies as shared libraries, and can only compile for x86 with AngelScript integration enabled.

 ## Bundled Dependencies
 - AngelScript v2.34.0